therealtoma/EUResearchHub/README.md

 The project also includes a messaging component through which researchers and evaluators can interact.
 For example, researchers can request further clarification on an evaluation received, and evaluators can respond anonymously.
 Evaluators can insert specific comments directly within the submitted PDFs for evaluation, such as notes.
 This way, evaluation reports can refer to these specific comments (e.g., "see note on page 4").

 > ⚠️ The application relies on an `.env` file to set environment variables.
 This file is not included in the repository for security reasons.
 If you want to run the application locally, you will need to create this file and set the needed variables.
+In addition to this, for the complete experience, you will also need to run the command (you can find them in the DB_design doc) for the creation of the roles, triggers, check and materialized view for data integrity.

 ## Features
 - Researchers can create new research projects for evaluation.